SacRT Offers Free Rides to COVID-19 Vaccine Appointments

 Customers can use the SacRT online trip planner to assist with navigating to a vaccine location or call SacRT customer service at 916-321-BUSS (2877).
 To request a ride on SmaRT Ride on-demand microtransit service, download the free SacRT SmaRT Ride app (App Store or Google Play) or call 916-321-BUSS (2877) for assistance.
 Learn more about SmaRT Ride at sacrt.com/smartride.

 Sacramento County hosted COVID-19 vaccination sites are currently open for people in all tiers of Phase 1a and some populations in Tier 1 of Phase 1b, including adults 65 and older, health care workers, law enforcement and educators.

 For more information on vaccinations, eligibility and appointments, visit Sacramento County’s Coronavirus vaccine website.
 For those who wish to be notified when they become eligible for the vaccine and schedule their appointment, you can sign up on state’s website My Turn.

-SacRT requires anyone waiting at a station or transit center, riding transit, or visiting the SacRT Customer Service and Sales Center located at 1225 R Street, to wear a mask or face covering.
+SacRT requires anyone waiting at a station or transit center, riding transit, or visiting the SacRT Customer Service and Sales Center located at 1225 R Street, to wear a mask.
 Visit sacrt.com/covid19 for more on our COVID-19 precautions.

 For more information on the free rides to vaccine locations program, visit sacrt.com/vaccines.